Comet16/Measure-opponent-s-lag-on-Lichess/README.md

 ![Image](https://snag.gy/TkcuVI.jpg?raw=true "Screenshot")

-There are two way to install it:
+There are two ways to install it:
 1. Download "Tampermonkey": https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en
 Click "Create a new script" in Tampermonkey.
 Copy all the code from the file "CodeForTampermonkey.js" to this script, deleting all previous code.
 Click save.